 Putting metal between rollers is an effective way to create thin sheets, here is a very brief (1:23) video which shows how rolling is done: Roll Forming.
 (If that video is currently unavailable, check out this Roll Forming video instead.)

-In extruding, metal is PUSHED through dies which control the final profile of the metal piece.
+In extruding, metal is PUSHED through dies which controls the final profile of the metal piece.
 Please watch this brief (1:56) video on metal extruding: Extrusion.
 (If that video is currently unavailable, check out this Extrusion video instead.)